Advanced Financial Modeling (AFM) Techniques

-When it comes to advanced financial modeling (AFM) there are several important techniques that world-class financial analysts practice.
-This guide outlines the best, most advanced techniques financial modeler should use or considering using to perform industry-leading financial analysis.
+When it comes to advanced financial modeling (AFM), there are several important techniques that world-class financial analysts practice.
+This guide outlines the best, most advanced techniques financial modelers should considering using to perform industry-leading financial analysis.

 Advanced financial modelers use scenarios to make a model more dynamic and cover a wide range of outcomes.
 These scenarios are designed in Excel, and there are various formulas and functions that can be used to build them.